 We welcome applications from students with Access to HE Diplomas to almost all of our programmes.
 It is particularly important that students with this qualification note the GCSE requirements of our courses now that GCSE equivalence has been removed from the Diploma.

-Please contact Mike Nicholson, Director of Student Recruitment & Admissions, or Sue Garrett, Admissions & Funding Adviser for further information:
+Please contact Mike Nicholson, Director of Undergraduate Admissions & Outreach, or Sue Garrett, Admissions & Funding Adviser for further information:

 Version number: Not specified